hbz/strapi-rpb/README.md

 #### Add your user to `docker` group

-To execute docker commands without sudo, add your Unix user to the ocker` group, see https://docs.docker.com/engine/install/linux-postinstall/
+To execute docker commands without sudo, add your Unix user to the `docker` group, see https://docs.docker.com/engine/install/linux-postinstall/

 ### Clone repo